-Formalized Loan Write-Off Procedures
+Formalized Write-Off Procedures

-As noted in prior years, the write-off of loans receivable should be performed by an authorized party and with adequate supporting documentation to demonstrate all conditions were satisfied to terminate a given loan.
-It is noted for the year ended June 30, 2021, the Agency began a loan review process in which each loan is examined for collectability and eligibility for forgiveness or being written-off.
+As noted in prior years, the write-off of loans and accounts receivable should be performed by an authorized party and with adequate supporting documentation to demonstrate all conditions were satisfied to terminate a given loan.
+It is noted in prior years, the Agency began a loan review process in which each loan is examined for collectability and eligibility for forgiveness or being written-off.
+A similar process should be performed over aging accounts receivable.

-The Agency should develop formal loan write-off procedures which cites the individuals authorized to process and also the conditional requirements that must be met to complete a write-off.
+The Agency should develop formal loan and accounts receivable write-off procedures which cites the individuals authorized to process and also the conditional requirements that must be met to complete a write-off.
 Certain loans administered by the Agency include contract language that provides passage of time, dwelling occupation and inactive repayment requirements, which need to be considered during the write-off process.
 In addition to applicable contract language, the Agency's procedures should include a minimum level (measured by either activity or dollar amounts) for which updates would be provided to the Agency's Board for transparency and approval purposes.
 Further, for those loans with inadequate documentation, the procedures should cite the appropriate method for writing-off the receivable amounts when they are considered uncollectible.